agocke/closure-conversion-design/slides.md

 **Pass 2**: Find the closure's containing environment (if any) and linearize class environments.
 - A closure's containing environment is the nearest class environment in scope
-- If the closure captures any more class environments, mark that the current class environment as capturing its parent, and continue up the tree until we capture no more class environment. ("Linearization")
+- If the closure captures any more class environments, mark that the current class environment as capturing its parent, and continue up the tree until we capture no more class environments. ("Linearization")

 ---